SmashPhoenix272/NovelDownloader/claudeDev_docs/usage_guide.md

    ```
    python NovelDownloader.py
    ```
+4. When prompted, select the translation site (1 for PenguinSquad, 2 for Genesistudio).
-4. When prompted, enter the NovelUpdates URL for the novel you want to download.
+5. Enter the NovelUpdates URL for the novel you want to download.
-5. Next, enter the URL of the translation site where the novel chapters are hosted.
+6. If you selected PenguinSquad, enter the URL of the translation site where the novel chapters are hosted.

 ## What the Script Does

-Once you've provided the URLs (either via command-line or interactively), the script will:
+Once you've provided the necessary information, the script will:

 1. Retrieve the novel information from NovelUpdates
+2. If using Genesistudio, log in to NovelUpdates to access restricted content
-2. Download all available chapters from the translation site
+3. Download all available chapters from the selected translation site
-3. Cache the novel information and chapters for faster future downloads
+4. Cache the novel information and chapters for faster future downloads
-4. Create an EPUB file with the downloaded content
+5. Create an EPUB file with the downloaded content

 The saved novel will be in the same directory as the script, named after the novel title and including the total number of chapters.

 ## New Features and Improvements

+### Support for Genesistudio

+The script now supports downloading novels from Genesistudio.
+When using this site, you only need to provide the NovelUpdates URL, as the script will retrieve the chapter links directly from NovelUpdates.

+### NovelUpdates Login Functionality

+For sites that require it (currently Genesistudio), the script can now log in to NovelUpdates to access restricted content.
+Make sure you have valid NovelUpdates credentials when using this feature.

 ### Improved Error Handling and Logging